historic-trails/website/docs/sites/fort-marcy.md

 # Fort Marcy

-##### Quick Facts
-* *Location*: Above Hillside Avenue, Santa Fe, New Mexico
-* *Significance*: History of Santa Fe, History of New Mexico, History of America
-* *Designation*: National Register of Historic Places
-* *Open to the public*: Yes

-{% include figure.html class="img-right" width="40%" caption="1846 illustration of Fort Marcy and the Loretto Chapel in Santa Fe.
-Digital image © Fray Angélico Chávez History Library. [source](https://econtent.unm.edu/cdm/singleitem/collection/chavezgraph/id/72/rec/40)
+{% include figure.html class="img-right" width="40%" caption="An illustration of Fort Marcy and the Loretto Chapel in Santa Fe from 1846. [source](https://econtent.unm.edu/cdm/singleitem/collection/chavezgraph/id/72/rec/40)" image-url="marcyxchurch.jpg" %}
-" image-url="marcyxchurch.jpg" %}

 Fort Marcy was built at the start of the [Mexican American War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War) (1846) and served to solidify American rule over present-day New Mexico.
 It offered protection and shelter to the people of Santa Fe, to the troops that were stationed there, and to the travelers on the Santa Fe Trail.
 Fort Marcy has played a role in many important aspects of American history, including the Mexican American War, the American Civil War, and westward migration.